 and the company no longer is in that business.

-An expanded version of the history cited above is now available on the Website of Greenfield, Ohio, located (as Hillsboro is) in Highland County.
-This version is only slightly better than that above with respect to corporate names.
+An expanded version of the history cited above was once available on the Website of Greenfield, Ohio, located (as Hillsboro is) in Highland County.
+That version was only slightly better than that above with respect to corporate names.
 (Some of those given have never been found by Your Editor on steel bells, for example.)
 However, it seems likely that the transition from "C.S.Bell" to "C.S.Bell & Co." would have taken place in 1882, when Charles Singleton Bell took into partnership his son, Charles E. Bell.
 The second change of name, to "The C.S.Bell Co.", took place.when the firm was incorporated.

 Note that the same Webpage which presents that expanded version of the C.S.Bell history also includes the text of an article which appeared in Collier's Magazine, October 14, 1944, followed by a letter from the present-day C.S.Bell Company detailing the sale of the bell segment of the product line to Prindle Station.
 The modern reproductions of small steel bells which are produced by Prindle Station are easily distinguished from the original products of C.S.Bell.